alchemy-charmers/template-python-pytest/README.md

 # Overview
-This is a template for writting charms with unit and functional testing included from the start.
+This is a template for writing charms with unit and functional testing included from the start.
 It is meant to provide a quick start to creating a charm and encourage testing from the beginning.